Kurento/kurento/source/tutorials/java/tutorial-3-one2many.rst

             response.addProperty("id", "viewerResponse");
             response.addProperty("response", "rejected");
             response.addProperty("message",
-                  "You are already viewing in this session.
-Use a different browser to add additional viewers.");
+                  "You are already viewing in this session. " + "Use a different browser to add additional viewers.");
             session.sendMessage(new TextMessage(response.toString()));
             return;
          }